Soumadeep2111/Personal_Portfolio_Website/README.md

 2) `SCSS`
 3) `ReactJs`

-# To initiate the site :
+# For installation :
 Type `npm install`

-# To run the site in the browser :
+# To start the site :
 Type `npm start`